sakets-dev/sakets-dev/README.md

 # 🌐 Saket Sharma

 Hey!
 I’m **Saket Sharma**, a student at the **University of Toronto** majoring in Computer Science and Statistics.
-I’m passionate about building tools that make people’s lives easier — from productivity apps to AI systems that solve real-world problems.
+I’m passionate about building tools that make people’s lives easier, from productivity apps to AI systems that solve real-world problems.
 [Visit me!](https://sakets-dev.github.io/website/#/)

 Contact me: saketshar04@gmail.com